For Learners

 What is accredited CPD training?

-External validation demonstrates to attendees the steps taken to deliver the highest possible training standards.
-The CPD Certification Service provides independent CPD accreditation compatible with international requirements.
-Our CPD symbols are recognised in over 100+ countries and offer professional bodies, institutional associations, educational providers and consumers reassurance that further learning achieves the qualitative standards required by all parties.
+Independent assessment demonstrates to attendees the steps taken to deliver high-quality training.
+The CPD Certification Service provides CPD accreditation, supporting organisations and professionals across all sectors in over 100 countries.
+Our CPD symbols offer professional bodies, institutional associations, educational providers and consumers reassurance that further learning has been through our assessment process.

 What are CPD points, hours and credits?